EvernodeXRPL/evernode-sdk/hotpocket/tutorial-persistdata.md

 Because HotPocket smart contracts are regular Linux applications, they have direct access to on-device file storage.
 Therefore, you can use regular filesystem operations to save data onto disk and access them between subsequent executions of the smart contract.

+### Consensus (state) data

 When HotPocket invokes your smart contract, it sets the "current working directory" of the smart contract application to be the "state" directory monitored by HotPocket.
 After the smart contract exits, HotPocket subjects the data that was written under that directory to consensus so the HotPocket cluster [state](concepts.md#state) is in-sync.
 Therefore, any files/databases that you maintain under the "current working directory" of the smart contract will be subjected to consensus.

 _Your smart contract can even make web/API calls to upload data or anything else that a regular application can do.
 However, those activities will not be subjected to consensus._

+### Non-consensus (private) data

+Any files you maintain outside of the "current working directory" will not be subjected to consensus.
+This way you can maintain any data specific for that particular node in the filesystem.
+Your smart contract is allowed to access "one level up" from the current working directory.
+Here you can create any file/folder structure you prefer and maintain files private to each node.

 ## Save user inputs into state